 Photo of fall foliage at The Blowing Rock attraction courtesy of Amanda Lugenbell.

-Grace Lower is a senior at Heritage High School, and is part of the CIRCA family by birth, and now by interning.
+Grace Lower is a recent graduate of Heritage High School, and will be attending UNC-Chapel Hill in the fall.
 Grace enjoys dance, theater, science, and all things outdoors.